 Section 212 of PRIIA also directs the Commission to develop a cost allocation methodology for the NEC that ensures that there is no cross-subsidization between intercity, commuter, and freight rail services.
 Our aim is for this process to set a foundation for increased federal and state investment in the Corridor's infrastructure.
-In return for increased state investment in the Corridor, we will explore options to address the governance of the Corridor to ensure that the states are partners in the decision-making process.
+In return for increased state investment in the Corridor, we will explore options to address the governance of the Corridor and related institutional structures to ensure that the states are partners in the decision-making process.

-The Commission has established a Cost Allocation Committee with broad participation by states, commuter railroads, Amtrak and the U.S. Department of Transportation that is leading this effort.
-Our goal is to have a recommended methodology by the end of this fiscal year.
+The Commission has established a Cost Allocation Committee with broad participation by states, commuter railroads, Amtrak and FRA that is leading this effort.
+The state of Connecticut is uniquely involved, both as a Northeast Corridor owner and as a provider of commuter service on Amtrakowned track.
+Our goal is to have a recommended methodology this fall followed by significant work on implementation over the next couple of years.

 At the same time that we are making recommendations related to near-term infrastructure needs and developing a cost allocation formula, we are also engaged in activities to examine the region's long-term rail needs.
-The FRA, in cooperation with the Commission, the Northeast states, and Amtrak, is undertaking a Passenger Rail Corridor Investment Plan called NEC FUTURE.
-This program includes a Tier 1 Environmental Impact Statement and Service Development Plan with the intent of developing a plan for Northeast Corridor rail service in 2040 and beyond.
+The FRA, in cooperation with the Commission, the Northeast states, and Amtrak, is undertaking a Passenger Rail Corridor Investment Plan called NEC FUTURE to develop service and infrastructure plans for the Northeast Corridor in 2040, including examining the market for high-speed rail service.

 The Commission is closely coordinating with the FRA and providing supplemental research and analysis that will inform the effort.
-The Commission will also examine investment strategies to fund long-term NEC improvements.
-Our goal is that through the Commission's work and our close partnership with NEC FUTURE, we will be able to unify our members and other key stakeholders behind a long-term plan and investment strategy for the corridor.
+The Commission will also examine funding and financing strategies to implement long-term NEC improvements.
+Our goal is that through the Commission's work and our close partnership with NEC FUTURE, we will be able to unify our members and other key stakeholders behind a long-term plan and investment strategy for the Corridor.